Trump tears into Kamala Harris at campaign rally, claims she’s ‘further left’ than Bernie Sanders

 BIDEN, TRUMP DEADLOCKED IN FLORIDA: POLL

-He added that he wanted to see a woman president -- only not in Harris.
+He added that he wanted to see a woman president -- just not Harris.

 Trump added that Biden is a “nicer person but not smart.”